 In USA, Opdivo was approved under accelerated approval for the treatment of unresectable or metastatic melanoma and disease progression following Yervoy and, if BRAF V600 mutation positive, a BRAF inhibitor in December 2014 and approved for the treatment of metastatic squamous NSCLC with progression on or after platinum-based chemotherapy in March 2015.
-Also, Opdivo in combination with Yervoy for the treatment of patients with BRAF V600 wild-type unresectable or metastatic melanoma received the approval in October 2015.
-Opdivo received expanded FDA approval in previously-treated metastatic non-small cell lung cancer in the same month.
+Opdivo in combination with Yervoy for the treatment of patients with BRAF V600 wild-type unresectable or metastatic melanoma received the approval in October 2015.
+Also, Opdivo received expanded FDA approval in previously-treated metastatic non-small cell lung cancer in the same month.
+Furthermore, Opdivo was approved for the treatment of patients with advanced renal cell carcinoma who have received prior anti-angiogenic therapy, and for the treatment of patients with BRAF V600 wild-type (WT) unresectable or metastatic melanoma as a single agent in November 2015.
 In EU, Opdivo was approved for the treatment of advanced (unresectable or metastatic) melanoma in adults regardless of BRAF status in June 2015.
 European Commission approved Nivolumab BMS for the treatment of locally advanced or metastatic squamous NSCLC after prior chemotherapy in July 2015.

-Also, BMS has a robust clinical development program in a variety of tumor types overseas, including: Renal Cell Carcinoma (RCC), Head and Neck Cancer, Blood Cancer, Glioblastoma, Colorectal Cancer, Pancreatic Cancer, Gastric Cancer, Hepatocellular Carcinoma, Triple-Negative Breast Cancer, Small-Cell Lung Cancer, Urothelial Cancer.
-In Japan, ONO launched it for the treatment of unresectable melanoma in September 2014.
-Also, ONO is conducting clinical development programs including RCC, NSCLC, Head and Neck Cancer, Gastric Cancer, Esophageal Cancer, Hepatocellular Carcinoma, Hodgkin Lymphoma, Urothelial Cancer and Glioblastoma.
+Also, BMS has a robust clinical development program in a variety of tumor types overseas, including: Head and Neck Cancer, Blood Cancer, Glioblastoma, Colorectal Cancer, Pancreatic Cancer, Gastric Cancer, Hepatocellular Carcinoma, Triple-Negative Breast Cancer, Small-Cell Lung Cancer, Urothelial Cancer, etc. In Japan, ONO launched it for the treatment of unresectable melanoma in September 2014.
+Also, ONO is conducting clinical development programs including RCC, NSCLC, Head and Neck Cancer, Gastric Cancer, Esophageal Cancer, Hepatocellular Carcinoma, Hodgkin Lymphoma, Urothelial Cancer, Glioblastoma, Ovarian Cancer, etc.